UoB-COMSM0166/2025-group-12/README.md

 ## Introduction

-The Green Renaissance is a turn-based tactics chessboard game, emphasising the flexibility and diversity of gameplay strategies, as well as the intricacies of resource management.
-The elements of the game are introduced progressively, making it easy to comprehend and learn while escalating challenges as the game progresses, reflecting the interconnected nature of these elements.
-Thus, players are encouraged to create a thoughtful strategy that will help them succeed in the game.
+The Green Renaissance is a turn-based tactics chessboard game, emphasising the flexibility and diversity of gameplay strategies and the intricacies of resource management.
+Our game gradually introduces elements with explanations, making it easy to comprehend and learn while escalating challenges as the game progresses.
+Players are encouraged to investigate the interconnections between the game components and devise a thoughtful strategy to win the game.

-The background story of our game invites you to explore a world being rebuilt after the devastation caused by natural disasters.
+The background story of our game invites you to delve into a world rebuilding after the devastation caused by natural disasters.
 Various plants, which develop from seeds after several turns of being cultivated, are employed as our chess soldiers in the struggle against disasters.
-Although these plants cannot move after cultivation, they can acquire different skills and enhance their ability when cultivated in close proximity, forming an ecosystem.
+Although these plants cannot move after cultivation, they can acquire different skills and enhance their ability when cultivated closely, forming an ecosystem.
 After each game stage, all surviving plants are moved to the player's inventory for use in later stages.
 It would be challenging if a player consumes too many or grows too few resources, requiring players to think carefully before making their moves.

 We are not looking for a conventional Mario-genre 2D side-scrolling platform game, but rather something innovative.
 Our initial game idea is inspired by a similar tactics game, <em>Into the Breach</em>, where players control a group of mecha warriors on a grid battlefield, and a tower defence game, <em>Carrot Fantasy</em>, where players cultivate plants that fire ballistae, similar to <em>Plants vs. Zombies</em>.
 Both games focus on planning and strategy.
 Evolved from these games, our game stands out for its uniqueness (as far as our knowledge) in gameplay and mechanics, making it enchanting to players .